 This often happens after an infection or injury to this area of the body.
-Hydroceles are usually painless.
-The swelling can affect one or both testicles.
+Hydroceles are usually painless and don’t cause any symptoms apart from swelling, which can affect one or both testicles.

 Testicular torsion is a serious medical condition that needs immediate treatment.
 This can happen when the cord connected to the testicles twists and cuts off the blood supply.

 In addition to swelling of the testicles, people with testicular torsion may also experience symptoms that include:

 Testicular torsion can affect anyone, but it is not common.
 In fact, it only occurs in about 1 in 4,000 males under the age of 25.

 - having a prior history of testicular torsion